Master of Science in Athletic Training Curriculum

 3 AND EXS426L Applied Exercise Physiology II Lab

 The emphasis of this lab is on the physiological adaptations to exercise training.
 Students will learn how to design exercise prescriptions for typical adult populations, athletic populations, and special populations (i.e. pediatric, geriatric, obese).
 Three hours of laboratory per week.
-Corequisite or prerequisite: EXS 426.
+Corequisite: EXS 426.
 Additional fee(s): Laboratory fee.

 The integrative capstone , undertaken by the student during the senior year, is an extended project that helps the student complete their transition from an undergraduate student to a world-ready professional.
 The study usually centers on the student’s major and may be conducted, at least in part, in the context of a group experience.
 Such programs are crafted to meet the unique needs of each major, and could include, for example, fieldwork, theatre production, creative work in the arts, independent research, or independent readings.
 The integrative capstone in an interdisciplinary major must have the approval of both academic programs.